eboursier/eboursier.github.io/_teaching/sequential.md

 location: "Orsay, France"
 ---

-Sequential Learning course for Master 2 Mathématiques de l'Aléatoire - ProbaStats.
+Sequential Learning course for Master 2 Mathématiques de l'Aléatoire & MathIA.

 ## Course Organization (year 2023)

-> **Warning: there won't be class on November 21st, the class will happen on December 5th instead.**
+> **Info on final exam:** the final exam will be 3 hours long.
+The course material is authorised during the exam.

 9x2h lectures on Tuesday at 2pm.
 6x1h30 exercise sessions after the lecture.